jahnavi-balla/supermarket-dataanalysis-project/README.md

 -- Instantly view updated insights by simply refreshing the dashboard after adding new data

+-- ETL(Extract, Transform, Load) and data pipelining used for feasibility and efficiency

 This solution is ideal for creating a real-time sales data pipeline — from data entry to business intelligence.

 Reqirements